kasir-barati/html-css/08-css/README.md

 }
 ```

-Match or find elements in the DOM based on their types, things like `p`, `section`, `article`, etc.
+Here for example we have the DOM, generated by Parser.
+And then the process of looking up for the patterns and then applying styles.
+We know that HTML data structure is a tree.
+And CSS utilized this feature of HTML in order to efficiently find/query/search HTML elements.

 ![CSS Type selectors](./css-selectors.png)

-Remember that we talked about HTML structure.
-Now you can understand why we talked about HTML data structure which is a tree.
-CSS utilized this fact in order to efficiently find HTML elements to apply stylistic rules.

 > Style sheet languages and structured document formats are mutually dependent on each other.

 \- [Ref](https://www.wiumlie.no/2006/phd/#ch-structure).

-So when we have one/multiple declarations in a declaration block, browser:
+So when we have one or multiple declarations in a declaration block, browser:

 1. Traverses the DOM based on the selector.
 2. And then applies the declarations to the previously selected elements.

 ### CSS Cascading and Inheritance

-- ATM (19.07.2024) it is in the CSS Level 4.
+- ATM (19.07.2024) it is CSS Level 4.
-- Inheritance means that children inherit properties from their parents and their descendants may inherit them too.
+- Inheritance means that **children inherit properties from their parents and, possibly their ancestors**.

 ![CSS Inheritance](./css-inheritance.png)